biddyweb/desktop/README.md

 npm start
 ```

-To build the Meteor app into the Mac OS X app
+To build the Meteor app into the Mac OS X app, open a new terminal and navigate to the build directory.
 ```
 npm install
 gulp